 Through science, children are taught to experience and observe phenomena, looking closely at the world around them.
 They are encouraged to develop their skills in working scientifically through carrying out investigations in a range of different areas.
 They are helped to ask questions, observe changes, notice patterns and group according to different criteria.
-These skills are taught through identified content knowledge in KS1 including materials, living things, plants and animals, seasons and keeping healthy.
+The school follows the structure of White Rose Science to ensure scientific skills are taught through identified content knowledge in KS1 including materials, living things, plants and animals, seasons and keeping healthy.
 Children learn to communicate their ideas and findings using simple scientific language in a variety of different ways.